Linden: benefits, dosage, contraindications

 Cholagogue

-Linden sapwood increases the liver's capacity to filter and drain toxins and metabolic waste, such as uric acid, out of the body.
-The coumarins it contains confer its choleretic and cholagogue properties.
+Linden sapwood increases the liver's capacity to filter and drain toxins and metabolic wastes, such as uric acid, out of the body.
+It is the coumarins it contains that give it its choleretic and cholagogue properties.nn

 Usages associés